mmarszal7/NotesAndSamples/notes/webpack.md

-## 1. Introduction to JS files management:
+## 1. Brief history of a JS files management:

----

 **Epoch I** - only 2 ways to serve JS files in browser: